Jackson Park (Chicago): Site for Barack Obama Presidential Center

 In 2014, Jackson Park came under scrutiny as a member of the short list of potential sites for the Barack Obama Presidential Center.
 Sonya Malunda from the office of civic engagement of the University of Chicago requested a meeting with Louise Mccurry, president of the Jackson Park Advisory Council, to talk about the library.
 On July 27, 2016, former president Barack Obama officially selected the park to be the location where his presidential center would be built.
 He and Michelle Obama both stressed the importance of Chicago's South Side as an influence in their own lives.
 She said, "One of my greatest honors is being a proud Chicagoan, a daughter of the South Side.
 I still lead with that descriptor.
 I wear it boldly and proudly like a crown."

 In an unveiling of the presidential center's plans on May 4, 2017, the compound was revealed to incorporate the Jackson Park end of Midway Plaisance from the north (which is to be readapted into a water basin), and a 20 acre parcel of parkland and the park hockey fields to the south, where the main buildings will be predominantly located.
-As part of a wider plan to reclaim parkland and improve park safety, the project also necessitates the closure of South Cornell Drive between 60th and 67th Streets, a 6-lane park thoroughfare that runs along the western park lagoon and golf course from Midway Plaisance to South Shore.
+As part of a wider plan to reclaim parkland and improve park safety, the project also necessitates the closure of South Cornell Drive between 60th and 67th Streets, a 6-lane park thoroughfare that runs along the western park lagoon and golf course from Midway Plaisance to South Shore, becoming reclaimed green space in the park.

 The proposal was controversial and was subjected to challenges which took four years to resolve.
 Opponents said it would affect the neighborhood, displacing Black residents.
 Preservationists objected because the park is historic and is listed on the National Register of Historic Places.
 That issue required a federal review, which was resolved in early 2021.
 In August 2021 the U.S. Supreme Court rejected a request to block the construction, and ground was broken on September 28, 2021.

 The Center was designed by the New York–based firm Tod Williams Billie Tsien Architects.
-The focal point will be a 235 feet museum tower; the center will also include a Chicago public library, a great lawn, a children's play area, and several gardens.
+The focal point will be a 235 feet museum tower; the center will also include a branch of the Chicago Public Library, a great lawn, a children's play area, and several gardens.
 It is expected to take four years to complete and cost $830 million.